-These financial statements are presented in Canadian dollars, which is the Fund's functional currency, and rounded to the nearest thousand unless otherwise indicated.
+These financial statements are presented in Canadian dollars, which is the Fund's functional and presentation currency, and rounded to the nearest thousand unless otherwise indicated.
 These financial statements are prepared on a going concern basis using the historical cost basis, except for financial instruments that have been measured at fair value.

-These financial statements were authorized for issue by the Manager on June 6, 2024.
+These financial statements were authorized for issue by the Board of Directors of the Manager on June 5, 2025.